How to Find a CDL Driver:

 Determine what sets your company apart from others.

-Before you craft your job description, list all the reasons why a CDL driver would want to work for your company.
-The long hauls, lengthy periods away from home, and the loneliness that often accompanies the job, come with the territory, but there are things you can do to show your appreciation and make the lives of your drivers easier.
+Before you craft your job description, list all the reasons why a CDL driver would want to work for you.
+The long hauls and challenging conditions come with the territory, but there are things you can do to show your appreciation and make the lives of your drivers easier.